alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

    Additionally there is **no copy/paste functionality** from outside to inside the environment.

    ![](images/user_guide/logon_environment.PNG)

 4. Enter the username you’ve been provided, ensuring that you use the following format:

    - `firstname.lastname@turingsafehaven.ac.uk`

 5. Enter your password and confirm.

-6. You will now **receive a call or mobile app notification** for the MFA to confirm.
-For the call, you may have to move to an area with good reception and/or press the hash (#) key multiple times in-call.

 If successful, you’ll see the following screen - welcome to the Data Safe Haven!

    ![](images/user_guide/RDS_app_selection_options.png)

-7. *(First time only)* Follow the steps in Section 3.3 if this is the first time you are logging in.
+6. *(First time only)* Follow the steps in Section 4.1 if this is the first time you are logging in.

    You can use this secure environment to carry out secure data science research on data that's been imported in.
 Following first time use, you can select whatever app that you wish to work with – each is explained in the following sections.